OpenInterpreter/open-interpreter/README.md

 # Open Interpreter

-A minimal, open-source implementation of OpenAI's code interpreter.
+A lightweight, open-source implementation of OpenAI's code interpreter.

 ```python
 interpreter.chat('Hey, can you add subtitles to video.mp4 on my Desktop?')